jackwaudby/spaghetti/experiments/README.md

 5. Average cycle length
 6. Conflicts detected

+## Overhead Experiment
+Separates the concurrency control overhead from the actual transaction workload.
+Benchmarks:
+-

+Turned off the tuple access history, conflict detection, cycle checks, and restart handling.
+The only concurrency requirement for `No CC` is that tuple accesses are serialized.

 ## TODO
 - Track conflicts detected
 - Track average cycle length
 - Track type of cycles found
 - Nocc vs SGT vs MSGT experiment